Day Care Provider

 Do you have to be trained in CPR and have you ever had to use it on a child?

-Asked by pshwarz about 12 years ago
+Asked by pshwarz over 12 years ago

 Yes it's required by law for all staff to be certified.
 I've used the heimlich maneuver at work before and I've used CPR on a family member but never on a child at school.